Adele Nicoll: Bobsleigh career

 In 2020, Nicoll took up bobsleigh after being approached on Instagram by Mica McNeill, who had seen videos on social media of Nicoll exercising.
 She spent most of the 2020–21 season in training, and lost almost 20 kg of body weight in order to compete.

 At the 2021–22 Bobsleigh World Cup, Nicoll competed in some events with McNeill, who also competed in events alongside Mica Moore and Montell Douglas.
 Nicoll, Moore and Douglas were all attempting to earn a place with McNeill for the 2-woman event at the 2022 Winter Olympics.
 In January 2022, Nicoll and McNeill finished second in the World Cup event in Sigulda, Latvia.
 It was the first time that a British woman had won a Bobsleigh World Cup medal for 13 years, and it was Nicoll's second World Cup event.
 That month, McNeill and Douglas were confirmed as Britain's selections for the Olympics; Nicoll travelled to the Games as a reserve.
 Two weeks after the Olympics, she attended a bobsleigh driving school in Lake Placid, New York, US.
 In the 2022–23 season, Nicoll started working as a pilot, in the monobob event.

 For the 2023–24 season, Nicoll moved from brakewoman to pilot in the 2-woman bobsleigh, where she competed alongside Kya Placide.
 At the 2023–24 IBSF Bobsleigh European Cup in Lillehammer, Nicoll and debutant Placide finished third in the first 2-women bobsleigh event, and fifth in the second competition.
 Nicoll and Maddison Ilsley finished sixth in the third competition at the event.
 At the European Cup in St. Moritz, Nicoll and Placide won the 2-women bobsleigh event, and Nicoll came second in the monobob event.
 At the 2023–24 Bobsleigh World Cup event in Lake Placid, US, Nicoll and Placide finished second in the 2-women bobsleigh event.
+Nicoll competed alongside Ashleigh Nelson in the 2-women event at the 2025 IBSF World Championships.
+In the 2025–26 season, Nicoll competed alongside both Kya Placide and Ashleigh Nelson.

+Nicoll was selected for the 2026 Winter Olympics in both the monobob and 2-woman bob event, alongside Ashleigh Nelson.
+She was the first Briton to be selected for the monobob event at the Olympics.
+At the Games, Nicoll finished 18th in the monobob and 15th in the two-woman.

 Personal life

 Nicoll is from Welshpool, Wales.
-She attended Welshpool High School, and later studied clinical neuroscience at Cardiff Metropolitan University, graduating in 2020.
-She has appeared on the BBC Three programme Go Hard Or Go Home.
+She attended Welshpool High School, later studied clinical neuroscience at Cardiff Metropolitan University, graduating in 2020, and also earned a doctorate in clinical psychology in 2023.
+Nicoll has appeared on the BBC Three programme Go Hard Or Go Home.